Ragekill3377/Titanox/Readme.md

 **Function Hooking by fishhook (static)**
 Hook a function by symbol using fishhook (Will hook in main task process):
+* Function must be exported as a symbol. it cannot work without symbol.

 ```objc
 [TitanoxHook hookStaticFunction:"symbolName" withReplacement:newFunction outOldFunction:&oldFunction];